 BEST GIFTS FOR DAD FROM THE STORE

 There's no avoiding it, dads like STUFF (don't we all?).
 So if you're going to buy him a gift, make it a great gift that he will actually use and love!
-Yes, kids can be involved in gift giving, too.
-Even if they don't have the budgets for it, they can help pick it out and get excited about it.
+Yes, kids can be involved in gift-giving, too.
+Even if they don't have the budget for it, they can help pick it out and get excited about it.
 We have lots of great Father's Day gift ideas, but here are some of our favorites: